cncf/toc/sigs/runtime-charter.md

 Examples include:

-*   General authentication, authorization, accounting, auditing, etc (even though these clearly apply to )
+*   General authentication, authorization, accounting, auditing, etc (even though these clearly apply to several of the areas in the scope of this SIG)
-    - because AAA, etc is clearly the domain of the [CNCF Security SIG](https://github.com/cncf/sig-app-delivery).
+    - because AAA, etc is clearly the domain of the [CNCF Security SIG](https://github.com/cncf/sig-security).
 *   Getting network traffic into and out of workloads, or any of the interfaces related to that (e.g. CNI)
     - these are the domain of the ([proposed](https://github.com/cncf/toc/blob/master/sigs/proposed.md)) CNCF Traffic SIG, and other related network-centric groups.
 *   Local or remote storage associated with workloads